-Here we explain some of the issues that poor mobile phone coverage provides to a diverse range of industries and why the Cel-Fi range for mobile phone signal booster will provide such an excellent solution in improving operational efficiency and also health & safety for employees and customers alike.
+Here we explain some of the issues that poor mobile phone coverage provides to a diverse range of industries and why the Cel-Fi range of mobile phone signal boosters will provide such an excellent solution in improving operational efficiency and also health & safety for employees and customers alike.

 In hospitals there is a huge requirement for mobile phone coverage.
 You may have a hospital built in the seventies - but that's not too bad for indoor coverage as building regulations were less strict back then.
 However, when you have a new wing that meets current building requirements the chance is on the ground floor or in the basement, there will be no cellular coverage because those new buildings will be so well insulated/isolated from the outside world.

 Dead zones are much more than just an inconvenience.
 When it comes to patient care, immediate communications are critical.
 Doctors, for example, do a lot of dictation and file transfers, as well as conferring with other practitioners on wireless devices.
 Those records can't get lost or dropped.
 And they certainly don't have time to walk around to find people or a desk phone.